Contents

 First Blood is where it all began.
 While the book was published in 2019, it is in fact the prequel to the detective Kim Stone novels, so it’s worth reading it before the others.
 Kim has just been transferred from West Bromwich to work at Halesowen Police Station, when a new case came knocking at the door.
 A man was murdered, decapitated, and his body staked to the ground.
 Kim and her team take over the case, and whey they search the victim’s home, they discover that the victim’s sister is actually glad that he’s dead.
 The more they investigate, the more secrets they uncover and some strange ties to a particular women’s shelter.
 Now Kim and her new squad have to find the killer before he or she strikes again.

-In Evil Games, initially, it looks like the work of a vigilante.
-Bad people are killed off.
-However, the more Kim and her team look into the story, the more sinister it all becomes.
-Soon, Kim realizes that she is part of a twisted person’s experiment, and if she is not careful, she will have hell to pay.
+In Evil Games, when a rapist is found murdered, initially, it looks like the work of a vigilante.
+Bad people are killed off and people rejoice.
+However, the more Kim and her team look into the case, the more sinister it all becomes.
+Soon, Kim realizes that she is part of a twisted person’s experiment, and if she is not careful, there will be hell to pay because the sociopath will not stop until he reaches his ultimate goal.

 In Lost Girls, someone’s playing a lethal game of highest bidder.
-When two girls go missing, only the one return for whom a higher price is fetched.
+When two girls, Charlie and Amy, go missing, only the one returns for whom a higher price is fetched.
 The other one will die.
+The terrifying kidnapping is involved in a sick mind game that puts the team on high alert.
 Now Kim has to find the missing girl before it’s too late, even for her.

 In Play Dead, a body farm should only have bodies accounted for ready for research.
 Fresh, unknown bodies should never be part of it, not when they’re not expected for delivery.
 So when a young girl’s body is found at the premises, and then a second one, Kim knows she has a serial killer on the loose.
 When Tracy Frost, Kim’s nemesis reporter disappears, Kim has to bury her old resentment to try to find the missing woman and stop the killing spree.